South Florida Bulls men's basketball: Big East years

 After a 10–23 showing in their 2010–11 campaign, the Bulls turned it around yet again in 2011–12, playing without their usual home court as the Sun Dome was undergoing renovations.
 The Tampa Bay Times Forum proved to be good luck for the Bulls as their main home, going 10–2 in those games.
 They also played some home games at the Bob Martinez Sports Center on the University of Tampa's campus (where they went 3–0) and at one at their former home Lakeland Civic Center, which was now called the Lakeland Center (1–0).
 Despite being selected on media day to finish 14th in the Big East, the Bulls had a winning record in conference games for the first time since leaving Conference USA, going 12–6 which put them tied for 4th.
 After a 20-year drought, their 20–13 record on Selection Sunday earned USF their third ever bid to the NCAA tournament.
 As a No. 12 seed, they would have to face California in the First Four play in game.
-There, South Florida won their first NCAA Tournament game in school history 65–54 and advanced to play No. 5 seed Temple.
+There, South Florida won their first NCAA tournament game in school history 65–54 and advanced to play No. 5 seed Temple.
 The Bulls shocked the world again by upsetting the Owls 58–44 to move on to the round of 32 for the first time ever.
 This win tied the school record for wins in a season at 22.
 The Cinderella story would end in the next round though, as the Bulls fell to the Ohio Bobcats 62–56.
+The Bulls received one vote in the final Coaches Poll of the season, their first in team history.
 After the season, Stan Heath was named Big East Coach of the Year.

 Looking to show that 2011–12 was not a fluke, USF started the 2012–13 season at a respectable 10–3.
 But it would only go downhill from there, as the Bulls went just 3–15 against Big East opponents for a final record of 12–19.
-This would be the Bulls last season in the Big East as the conference would split prior to the 2013–14 season, where South Florida went 12–20 overall and 3–15 in the new American Athletic Conference.
+This would be the Bulls last season in the Big East as the conference would split prior to the 2013–14 season, where South Florida went 12–20 overall and 3–15 in the new American Athletic Conference (now the American Conference).
 After the season, Stan Heath was fired by USF.
 His teams went a total of 97–130.

-Recent years
+Orlando Antigua era (2014–2017)

 Dominican National Team Head Coach and Kentucky Wildcats assistant Orlando Antigua was hired to replace Heath and turn the program around.
 Antigua was an assistant at Kentucky for five years with two Final Fours under his belt and had won a national championship with the Wildcats in 2012.
 Antigua went 9–23 and 7–24 in his first two seasons respectively, and was fired midway through the 2016–17 season.
 Assistant Coach Murry Bartow served as interim coach for the remainder of the year.